Using an MDM to manage software and app updates saves you time while giving IT teams enterprise-level control. In this article, we'll cover how to:

 Multiple devices: From the Devices page, select multiple devices, then choose Update OS Version from the Actions menu.

-With SimpleMDM, administrators gain complete control over software updates on managed Apple devices.
+With SimpleMDM, administrators completely control software updates on managed Apple devices.
 Whether delaying updates, pushing updates remotely, or defining specific update policies, these tools help businesses maintain security and compatibility without disruption.